Homepage

 Screenshot of History listing previous queries

-Named queries are displayed by their names, unnamed are showing the beginning of the code.
+Named queries are displayed by their names, while unnamed ones display the beginning of the code.

 Prettify

-If you want to apply default code formatting provided by GraphiQL, click on the "Prettify" button on the top.
-It is not the best solution out there, but for quick prototyping it is better than nothing.
+If you'd like to apply default code formatting provided by GraphiQL, click on the "Prettify" button at the top.
+While it’s not the most advanced formatting tool, it's useful for quick prototyping.

-After you are finished with your query, and copied it over to your .graphql file, we recommend using Prettier, usually not directly, but using a plugin to your favorite editor, to format the code even better, and more consistently with your code style guide.
+Once you're done with your query and have copied it to your .graphql file, we recommend using Prettier.
+Ideally, use a Prettier plugin for your favorite editor to format the code even more effectively and consistently, aligning with your code style guide.

 Questions?